-Despite a similar number of chicks being banded each year prior to fledging, the percentage of chicks returning to the colony at Mt Hobson/Hirakimata on Great Barrier Island/Aotea as adults is very low and fluctuates between 2.5-14.1% of chicks banded observed each year (Figure 9, black-line; Table 3 and Table 4).
-Of the 124 adults banded as chicks returned chicks identified during the 2021/2022 breeding season, the majority (n=16, 8.5%) of returned chicks were from the 2013/2014 breeding season, followed by the 2010/2011 cohort (n=9, 5.5%) (Figure 9, red-line).
-Not all cohorts were represented as no returned chicks from the 1995/1996 and 1996/1997 cohorts were recaptured this season (Figure 9).
-There were six returned chicks from the 2017/2018 cohort (all 4 years of age) recaptured this season (Figure 9).
+The composition of each breeding seasons' cohort (i.e. the breeding season the chick hatched in) continues to vary each breeding season (Figure 5, Table 3).
+Of the 124 returned chicks identified during the 2021/2022 breeding season, the majority (n=16) of returned chicks were from the 2013/2014 breeding season, followed by the 2010/2011 cohort (n=9).
+Not all cohorts were represented as no returned chicks from the 1995/1996 and 1996/1997 cohorts were recaptured this season (Figure 5).
+There were six returned chicks from the 2017/2018 cohort (all 4 years of age) recaptured this season (Figure 5).
 All cohorts from the 2018/2019 breeding season onwards are still expected to be at sea until 4 years of age.

-Figure 9: The number of banded tākoketai/black petrel chicks per year (blue bars) overlayed with the percentage of banded chicks (black points and lines) from a particular breeding season cohort returning to the colony at Mt Hobson/Hirakimata on Great Barrier Island/Aotea as adults.
+Figure 5.
+The number of banded tākoketai/black petrel chicks per year (blue bars) overlayed with the percentage of banded chicks (black points and lines) from a particular breeding season cohort returning to the colony at Mt Hobson/Hirakimata on Great Barrier Island/Aotea as adults.
 Note: the number of chicks banded, and percentage returned before 1995 was intentionally not plotted.
 There were 589 chicks banded before 1995 and of these 4.9% have been re-observed as adults.
-Note: the left-hand side y-axis corresponds to the blue bars (number of chicks banded), whereas the right-hand side y-axis corresponds to the black (percentage of all returned chicks from a particular breeding season) and red line (percentage of returned chicks from a particular breeding season observed during the 2021/22 breeding season).